Caitlin Clark's record-setting night fuels No. 6 Iowa in 108-60 win at Minnesota

 UP NEXT

 Iowa: Hosts No. 2 Ohio State on Sunday.
-The Hawkeyes are tied with Indiana for second place and would win the tiebreaker over the Hoosiers for the No. 2 seed in the Big Ten tournament next week.
+The Hawkeyes are tied with Indiana for second place and would win the tiebreaker over the Hoosiers for the No. 2 seed in the Big Ten tournament next week if they beat the Buckeyes.
 Indiana wraps up the regular season against Maryland on Sunday.

 Minnesota: Plays at Penn State on Sunday.